-William F. Wechsler is Director for Middle East Programs at the Atlantic Council and Director of the Rafik Hariri Center for the Middle East.
+William F. Wechsler is Director of the Rafik Hariri Center and Middle East Programs at the Atlantic Council.

 Previously Mr. Wechsler served as Deputy Assistant Secretary of Defense for Counternarcotics and Global Threats, where he directed a budget of $1.6 billion and oversaw military and civilian programs around the globe.
 His key areas of focus included integrating law enforcement operations into our military campaigns in Afghanistan and institutionalizing military counter threat finance structures and doctrine.